Brittney Griner: WNBA

 The only female WNBA players surpassing Griner's height of 6 ft 9 in, also that of fellow center Liz Cambage of Australia, have been the late Margo Dydek of Poland, at 7 ft 2 in, Bernadett Határ of Hungary, at 6 ft 10.5 in and Han Xu of China at 6 ft 10 in.
-As of 2025, this makes Griner the tallest active WNBA player.
+As of 2026, this makes Griner the second-tallest active WNBA player, trailing only Han.

 2013

 In the 2013 WNBA draft, the Phoenix Mercury selected Griner as the first overall pick.
 In her debut on May 27, 2013, against Chicago Sky, Griner tied the WNBA dunk record, recording two dunks to equal Candace Parker's career total.
 She thus became the third WNBA player to dunk and first to do so twice in one game.
 She was a dominant defensive force in the league over the season, averaging 3.0 blocks per game.
 Griner was named a WNBA All-Star, but missed the 2013 WNBA All-Star Game with a right knee injury, and was replaced by Tina Thompson.

 In April 2013, Dallas Mavericks owner Mark Cuban said he would consider drafting Griner to the NBA, and Griner expressed interest in the opportunity, but no offer to try out was extended by the team.